A Persuasive Approach to Combating Misinformation: Preliminaries

 \subsection{Geometry of Noisy Persuasion}

-\citet{kamenica2011bayesian} illustrate an interesting geometric interpretation of optimal signaling in the standard persuasion setting.
-They note that for any scheme, the posterior distributions induced by the signal realization $s$, denoted by $\rho^s$, must always satisfy $\sum_{s}{P(s)\rho^s} = \mu$.
-Alternatively, the expectation of the induced posteriors must equal the prior, a by-product of Bayes rule known as \emph{Bayes Plausibility}.
-Using this intuition, the platform aims at maximizing their utility by creating an advantageous set of Bayes plausible beliefs $\{\rho^s\}$ using the signaling scheme. \citet{kamenica2011bayesian} formalize this by constructing a mapping from belief to expected sender utility and show that due to Bayes plausibility, the optimal sender utility is equivalent to evaluating the concave closure of this function at the prior.
-We now show that this observation can, in fact, be generalized to our setting with predicted states and build on this geometric insight.
-In the following, we note $\Delta^n$, as the probability simplex embedded in $\mathbb{R}^n$.
+For any scheme, the posterior distributions induced by the signal realization $s$, denoted by $\rho^s$, must always satisfy $\sum_{s}{P(s)\rho^s} = \mu$, a condition termed \emph{Bayes Plausibility}. \citet{kamenica2011bayesian} show that optimal signaling can be interpreted as inducing a platform-advantageous set of Bayes plausible beliefs.
+Formally, they construct a mapping from belief to expected sender utility and show that the optimal sender utility is equivalent to evaluating the concave closure of this function at the prior.
+We now show that this observation can be generalized to our setting with predicted states, a valuable insight for forthcoming results.